Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-name.md

 ### Access to the accessible name  via the browser

-To access the accessible name, the easiest way is to use the tools of browsers.
+The easiest way to access the accessible name is to use the browser tools.

 In Chrome, in Chrome dev tools (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>i</kbd>), inspect an element ("Elements" tab) and open the "Accessibility" panel instead of "Style" "(usually on the right).
 Access to the "Accessibility tree" and in "Computed properties", you will find the accessible name of the item being inspected listed as "Name".